 Intent

 Increasing pupils’ science capital is a key part of enriching pupils’ science knowledge.
-Through discrete and Inquiry lessons, pupils at Oaks will develop their scientific knowledge and skills as well as increasing their knowledge of the world around them, whilst developing a natural curiosity which, in turn, will further develop their science capital.
+Pupils at LAO will develop their scientific knowledge and skills as well as increasing their knowledge of the world around them, whilst developing a natural curiosity which, in turn, will further develop their science capital.

 Implementation

-In order to provide pupils with the skills and knowledge they require, Science is taught through the PYP (Primary Years Programme) as well as through weekly discrete skills lessons.
-Existing knowledge is checked through knowledge harvests at the beginning of each lesson and key questioning is done throughout to assess pupils’ levels of understanding.
-This allows any misconceptions to be brought up and provides the teachers with opportunities to clarify these.
+In order to provide pupils with the skills and knowledge they require, Science is taught both through the PYP (Primary Years Programme) and through discrete science lessons.
+Existing knowledge is checked at the beginning of each lesson and key questioning is done throughout to assess pupils’ levels of understanding.
+This allows any misconceptions to be discovered and provides the teachers with opportunities to clarify these.

 Teachers ensure that learning builds on prior experiences and knowledge, which are identified on the curriculum coverage.
-Areas of science are identified and shared out between the different lines of inquiry that are being covered that year to ensure that science isn’t only covered by stand-alone lessons.
-Within every lesson, there is an opportunity and expectation that pupils are exposed to different working scientifically skills.
+Where appropriate, cross-curricular links are made and through the different lines of inquiry to ensure that science isn’t only covered by stand-alone lessons.
+Pupils are regularly exposed to different working scientifically skills.
 These skills then provide pupils with an opportunity to develop new concepts in real life situations.
 When appropriate, teachers demonstrate how to correctly use any equipment and allow pupils to then explore their questions with this equipment.

 Impact

-The impact of Science taught at Oaks is that pupils continuously build on prior knowledge and skills as they progress through their learning journey.
+The impact of Science taught at LAO is that pupils continuously build on prior knowledge and skills as they progress through their learning journey.
 Their working scientifically skills are developed and embedded as they go work their way through the curriculum and from Reception all the way up to Year 6.
-Science learning at Oaks are often fun and engaging, which results in a high quality science education that prepares pupils for their further education and careers.
+Science learning at LAO is fun and engaging, which results in a high quality science education that prepares pupils for their further education and careers.
 Pupils often say that they enjoy science and always want to learn more.
-Through lessons, STEM Club, Assemblies and through the involvement of Science Ambassadors through STEM, children learn the possibilities for careers within science.